sonatype-nexus-community/the-cla/README.md

 Give it a name.
 I like naming it `Paul Botsco`.
 You should like that too.

-`Homepage URL` will be: http://localhost:4200/, or ngrok URL (if you are using [ngrok](ngrok.com), or the actual URL of the deployed AWS service!
+`Homepage URL` will be: http://localhost:4200/, or ngrok URL (if you are using [ngrok](ngrok.com), or the actual URL of the deployed AWS service (like: https://the-cla.innovations-sandbox.sonatype.dev).

 `Callback URL` will be: http://localhost:4200/, basically where you want people sent back to.